RX-M/web-public/self-study/cks-mod-1/cks-mod-1-drill-answer.md

 You must define <code>Egress</code> as one of the policy types because, by default, a network policy will allow all outbound traffic.

-<li>Finally, create a network policy in the appropriate namespace that allows pods from namespaces labeled <code>approved</code> to communicate with all pods in the <code>self-study</code> namespace.</li>
+Finally, create a network policy in the appropriate namespace that allows pods from namespaces labeled <code>approved</code> to communicate with all pods in the <code>self-study</code> namespace.

 <pre class="wp-block-code"><code>
 apiVersion: networking.k8s.io/v1